mohammadalipour/redis-migration/readme.md

-# PHP Redis Migration Sample Project
+# Redis Migration Sample Project

 This is a simple PHP project that demonstrates how to use Docker Compose to set up a development environment with PHP 8.2 and Redis, utilizing the Predis package for Redis interactions.